stes/pyshooter/README.md

 A simple two-player shooter game written in Python, using the Pygame Library.
 Playing is possible against AI or human opponent.
+The AI is implemented using a simple gradient based strategy, see ``pyshooter/ai.py`` for further information.

 # Requirements